Deep1994/Deep1994.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hi~ I am Peng Ding (丁鹏), a Ph.D. candidate at the school of computer science, [Nanjing University](https://www.nju.edu.cn), supervised by [Prof. Shujian Huang](http://nlp.nju.edu.cn/huangsj).
+Hi~ I am Peng Ding (丁鹏), a Ph.D. candidate at the School of Computer Science, [Nanjing University](https://www.nju.edu.cn), supervised by [Prof. Shujian Huang](http://nlp.nju.edu.cn/huangsj).
 My current research interests focus on the safety of large language models (LLMs), including jailbreak attacks, defense mechanisms, and interpretability.
 I am also interested in other topics related to LLMs, such as reasoning and reinforcement learning.
 Now, I am a research intern at [Meituan](https://www.meituan.com).
 Please feel free to contact me via email!

 # 🔥 News
 - *2025.05*: &nbsp;🎉🎉 Our paper "Why Not Act on What You Know?
 Unleashing Safety Potential of LLMs via Self-Aware Guard" is accepted by ACL 2025 (Findings).